johnbayko/hicp/docs/hicp.rst

     unselected.
 Any item not in the list is unselected.

-    If selection mode is "single" and multiple elements are in the list, the one witht he lowest ID is taken as the selected item.
+    If selection mode is "single" and multiple elements are in the list, the one with the lowest ID is taken as the selected item.